 Is Selling Bitcoin Allowed in Nigeria?

 Yes.
-Nigerians actively trade and convert bitcoin using both centralized platforms and peer-based marketplaces.
+Nigerians actively trade and convert bitcoin through a mix of centralized platforms and peer-based marketplaces.

 Which Option Is Easiest for Beginners?

-Services that avoid peer negotiation tend to be easier for first-time users.
+In general, workflows that reduce peer-to-peer negotiation tend to feel easier for first-time users.

 Can Payouts Go Straight to a Bank Account?